rileyrustad/W205/exercise_1/README.md

 Given more time I'd like to split out the positive and negative measures of "Timely and Effective Care" and run analysis on them separately.
 See Table Below for Broken out measures.

 I also noticed that there were footnotes in most of the datasets, which gave more information about the sampling for specific measures.
 Things like "The number of cases/patients is too few to report.", "Data submitted were based on a sample of cases/patients.", and  "Results are based on a shorter time period than required."
 As of this point, my analysis doesn't take any of those into account.
 This information could be used to qualify/disqualify or maybe weight data to get a more accurate model.

+Last, I'd like to dig into the payments datasets to see whether the cost of a procedure correlates with the quality of the care one recieves.

 | Measure ID | +/- | Measure Description |
 | --- | --- | --- |